m00g3n/cluster-inventory/docs/README.md

 1. Switching between the `provisioner` and `kim`.

-The `kyma-project.io/controlled-by-provisioner` label provides fine-grained control over `Runtime` CR.
-Only if the label value is set to `false`, resource is considered managed and will be controlled by the `kyma-application-manager`.
+The `kyma-project.io/controlled-by-provisioner` label provides fine-grained control over the `Runtime` CR.
+Only if the label value is set to `false`, the resource is considered managed and will be controlled by `kyma-application-manager`.

 > TBD: List potential issues and provide tips on how to avoid or solve them.
 To structure the content, use the following sections:
 >